anmolbava/anmolbava/README.md

 -

-I am fluent in Python and have used Java during my Bachelor's.
+I am fluent in Python and have used Java,C ,C++ during my Bachelor's.
 Looking for opportunities in Software Development, Software Engineering and Penetration Testing.